Thermodynamic properties and Hilbert space of the human brain: Methods

 where $\gamma = \frac{1}{RT}$.
-Partition function $Z$ describes the statistical properties of the system, based on which other thermodynamic functions can be presented.
-Accordingly, interal energy $U$, thermodynamic entropy $S$ and Helmholtz free energy $F$ are written as
+The partition function $Z$ describes the statistical properties of the system, based on which other thermodynamic functions can be presented.
+Accordingly, the internal energy $U$, thermodynamic entropy $S$ and Helmholtz free energy $F$ are written as

 and